awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 ## Creating or modifying a query monitoring rule using the console<a name="parameter-group-modify-qmr-console"></a>

 You can use the Amazon Redshift console to create and modify WLM query monitoring rules\.
 Query monitoring rules are part of the WLM configuration parameter for a parameter group\.
+If you modify a query monitoring rule \(QMR\), the change happens automatically without the need to modify the cluster\.
 For more information, see [WLM query monitoring rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.

 When you create a rule, you define the rule name, one or more predicates, and an action\.